hbrands/demo-multidispatch/README.md

 - Am I doing something wrong or am I missing something?

 - Is @SpringBootTest supposed to work with multiple dispatcher servlets?
 If yes, how?

+- are there example projects or documentation pointers regarding multiple dispatcher servlets?